Where the Mountain Meets the Moon: Plot

 Along the way, they encounter selfish monkeys, whom Minli manages to trick into letting them pass, and together they enter the City of Bright Moonlight, where Minli leaves Dragon in a cave and takes refuge in a boy's home.
 The boy is poor and has nothing but a buffalo but helps her find the king, who possesses a borrowed line of text, which is essential to finding the Old Man of the Moon.
 She ultimately meets the king, and he willingly gives up the borrowed line, which is revealed to be a page from the Book of Fortune, a legendary book that tells of fates and can be read only by immortal folk.
 Outside the city, Dragon also obtains a red string of destiny that is used to tie people destined to meet and marry together, which he believes is the borrowed line.
 The two then meet and after relating their adventures, set off once again, puzzled as to which is the real borrowed line.

 Meanwhile, at the Village of Fruitless Mountain, Ba and Ma have decided to return home and wait for Minli, and during this time, Ma feels remorse for having been so discontent when she already had her own precious treasure: her daughter.

 On the journey, Dragon tries to protect Minli from a poisonous Green Tiger but gets injured in the process and nearly dies.
 A set of twins from the village manage to trick the Green Tiger down an abandoned well, and Minli seeks help from a nearby village of Moon Rain, where the twins' grandfather, A-Gong, gives Dragon medicine in the form of tea.
 The next day take Minli and Dragon to Never-Ending Mountain, which is only a day's journey from the village.
 The twins explain that their village's name is due to raining seeds that fall from the moon every night, allowing flowering trees to bloom there.
 The blooms of the flowering trees also provide the antidote to the Green Tiger's poison, which has saved Dragon.

 Using the borrowed line of text and the line of destiny, the adventurers stitch a kite that stretches into a bridge, and Minli goes on alone to meet the Old Man of the Moon.
 However, he informs her that she can ask only one question.
 After contemplating her choices, Minli chooses to ask Dragon's question for him: Why can he not fly?
 The old man instructs her to remove a rock from Dragon's head, which has been preventing him from flying.
 She does so, and immediately Dragon can fly.
 Together they fly home to Minli's village.
 The "rock" turns out to be the coveted Dragon's Pearl, which brings enormous wealth to her village.
 The Jade Dragon reunites with one of her children, Dragon, and transforms Fruitless Mountain to Fruitful Mountain.
-Because of Minli's sacrifice to help a friend, she and her family receive everything they could ever have hoped for.
+Because of Minli's sacrifice to help a friend, she and her family receive everything they could have ever hoped for.